High-Intensity-Prototyping-Labs/CEX.DEV/readme.md

 	- To avoid polluting header files, `using` directives must be used inside of source files (never header files).
 	- Other standards also agree that `using namespace` should _never_ be used.
 	- Namespace aliasing (by `namespace X = std::whatever`) is OK in source files.
+**Amendments to the previous version (v2.3)**
+0. Introduced guidelines for compile flags during development (v2.3.0):
+	- Half of the battle is getting the compiler on your side – these are just starter guidelines.
 # Motive
 C++ is a powerful tool.
 Some may argue too powerful.
 Constraints in a setting of abundance can prevent mind-splintering and inconsistent paradigms.